slidesk/slidesk/README.md

 ## Add JS on your slides & Speakers Notes

-With a custom header in the `main.tfs` file, you can add a script file for the slide part, or the speaker notes part:
+With a custom header in the `main.sdf` file, you can add a script file for the slide part, or the speaker notes part:

 ```
 :custom_css: assets/custom.css